 - It is your choice whether you answer the question directly or not — there are many ways to redirect the conversation or dismiss the question as irrelevant to your employment.

 - The best you can do is prepare for the questions you'd be most nervous about answering so that you go into the interview feeling confident and prepared to tactfully negotiate questions around your sexuality or gender.

 - Mock interviews with a career counselor are a great way to prepare yourself for an interview whether you may wish to out yourself or not.
 Contact us to schedule.

-What about special job search/career issues facing trans candidates?
+What about special job search/career issues facing transgender candidates?

-- It is wise for trans people to research organizations that are not only LGB friendly but also T friendly, this includes specifically looking for gender identity/expression language in discrimination policies, gender-neutral bathrooms, and support groups for trans employees.
+- It is wise for trans people to research organizations that are not only LGBQ friendly but also T friendly.
+This includes specifically looking for gender identity/expression language in discrimination policies, gender-neutral bathrooms, and support groups for trans employees.

 - Additionally, preparing for all kinds of questions will allow you to clearly articulate yourself and, hopefully, be more confident in your interview.
 While no amount of preparation can overcome bias, you'll increase your chances of a successful job search if you feel confident and self-assured.

 - For more information on trans issues in the workplace, visit the Human Rights Campaign Transgender Work website

 What about outing myself to a networker or at a career fair?